-We know your wedding and everybody is extremely happy for you.
-But they are your guests so why not care a little about their happiness too?
-You should definitely do your first couple dance and close cousins and friends will like to throw in performances too.
-But it is always advisable to keep the performance songs short and sweet.
+Dance performances by close family and friends has become common trend especially in Indian, Pakistani and Punjabi weddings.
+It is always advisable to keep the performance songs short and sweet.
 Keep it as long as it makes everyone go aww; stop before it becomes ughh!

 Shorter wedding reception

-The most important of it all … everyone will enjoy if you do 😊
+Enjoy yourself! … everyone will also if you do 😊

-Last-minute nerves are completely normal before the wedding and anxiety reign the wedding preparations.
-But a full-blown panic attack is not how anyone would want to begin the wedding celebrations.
+Last-minute nerves are completely normal before the wedding and anxiety reigns the wedding preparations.
+But a full-blown panic attack is unacceptable and totally out of place.
 It’s always important to keep reminding oneself that the wedding is a celebration of love and the beginning of a beautiful new life.
 Positivity and patience are your best friends during this time.

 Take decisions without your partner

-If you go alone you go faster.
-If you go together you go further.
+If you go alone you go faster; if you go together you go further.
 In a marriage, anyone would want to go furthest possible.
-And whilst it is easier to have everything done your way do not step over your partner’s wishes.
-A wedding is as much your day as it is your partner’s and it needs to reflect both you and your partner.
-Its a great way of establishing rock-solid communication as you and your partner are both involved and satisfied at every step and the wedding is a culmination of great bond that you and your partner share.
+And whilst it is tempting to have everything done your way, do not step over your partner’s wishes.
+A wedding is as much your day as it is your partner’s and it needs to reflect the both of you from décor to food to the guest list.

 Spend too much on food